danogh/rsync_snapshots/README.md

 - The <dest> is either an absolute or relative path.
 If it's relative, it's relative to the <source>.
 - The <expire> value determines when to expire files or how long to keep snapshots.
 - Options can be added with <option>=<value> syntax.
-- Expire values can be in seconds or use a time string format:
+- Expire values use a time string format.
+The value represents how long to keep snapshots before expiring them.
+The format consists of the following parts:

 ```
 ny n years